A Ridge Turns Patriots into Targets

 The Tories panic and break.
 There is a cornfield surrounded by fences, probably on the far side of US 401.
-The Patriots pour fire into the Tories until the rest of the Tory force begins to surround them.
+The Patriots pour bullets into the Tories until the rest of the Tory force begins to surround them.
 The Whigs pull back across the bridge, but not before some are captured.
 Wade says, “‘our party saw seven (Tories) dead in the lane and a great deal of blood on the fences…’”

-The two sides resume firing at each other across the bridge until around midnight.
+The two sides resume shooting at each other across the bridge until around midnight.
 The Tory firing slacks off, and Wade suspects they are trying to entice his men into an ambush.
 Plus, the Patriots are nearly out of ammunition.
 So Wade orders a retreat.

 A Patriot participant, one of the captured, reported years later that he and the other prisoners were taken to the British in Wilmington.